MicrosoftDocs/learn/learn-pr/wwl/query-data-kql-database-microsoft-fabric/includes/2-getting-started-with-kql-queries.md

 ## Advantages of T-SQL over KQL

-One major disadvante of using T-SQL over KQL is that it is not the native language of the engine and has to go through a transformer which prevents it from being published to Power BI directly from the Queryset.
+One major disadvantage of using T-SQL over KQL is that it is not the native language of the engine and has to go through a transformer which prevents it from being published to Power BI directly from the Queryset.

    ![Image of T-SQL Query with highlighted element showing prevention of publishing to Power BI](../media/tsql-queryset-pbi-build.png)